shantnu/Path/content/world-sucks-refund.md

 Food makes you fat, gives you diabetes or IBS.
 Worst case, all 3 *at the same time* 😊

-Relationsips make you miserable, but you can't escape them.
+Relationships make you miserable, but you can't escape them.

 And that is the problem with the world.
 Any touch with it makes you unhappy.
 It hurts you, pains you.